airalab/robonomics-wiki/docs/install-smart-home.md

 ## 2. Configure

-Download GitHub repository and go inside it:
+Download the GitHub repository and navigate inside it:

 <code-helper copy>